Katherine Gunny

 Publications and presentations

 Jenna Burke and Katherine Gunny.
-The dueling impact of SEC comment letters on 10-K reporting complexity.
-Journal of Accounting, Auditing & Finance, forthcoming.
+2022.
+SEC comment letters and 10-K accounting and linguistic reporting complexity.
+Journal of Accounting, Auditing & Finance.

 Bok Baik, Katherine Gunny, Boochun Jung and Duri Park.
 2022.
 Income smoothing through R&D management and earnings informativeness.
 The Accounting Review 97 (3): 25-49.